Ramdev Pir: Temples and veneration

+Ramdev is often depicted on horseback.
+His followers are spread across Rajasthan, Haryana, Punjab, Gujarat and Madhya Pradesh, Mumbai, Delhi and Sindh in Pakistan.
+Several fairs in Rajasthan are held to commemorate him.
+Temples in his name are found in many states of India.

+In Rajasthan, he is revered as an ishta devata (tutelary deity) of the Meghwal community and many other social groups in the region.

+Outside India, a Rama Pir Temple is located in Tando Allahyar, Sindh, Pakistan.
+Its annual three-day festival during the Hindu month of Bhadrapada, organised by the Ramapir Sheva Mandli, constitutes the second-largest Hindu pilgrimage in Pakistan.

 Ramdev Jayanti

-Ramdev Jayanti, the birth anniversary of Ramdev, is annually celebrated in India on Chaitra Sudi Panchami by his dedicated followers.

-Baba Ramdevji announced a seven-day fair, spanning from Bhadva Sudi Duj to Bhadva Sudi Ashtami, during which saints of diverse faiths were invited to convene in a spirit of unity.
-As the designated Ashtami date approached, Baba expressed his intention for Samadhi.
-Concurrently, Bhaktamati Dali Bai announced her own intention to undertake Samadhi first.
-Consequently, Baba decided to undergo Samadhi three days later, specifically on Ekadashi.
-This decision led to a spontaneous increase in the program of affectionate gatherings and devotional bhajan satsangs, which persisted until Ekadashi.
+Ramdev Jayanti, the birth anniversary of Ramdev, is annually celebrated in India on Chaitra Sudi Panchami.
+Ramdev announced a seven-day fair, spanning from Bhadva Sudi Duj to Bhadva Sudi Ashtami, during which saints of diverse faiths were invited to convene in a spirit of unity.
+As the designated ashtami date approached, Ramdev expressed his intention for samadhi.
+Concurrently, his disciple, Dalibai, announced her intention to undertake samadhi first.
+Consequently, Ramdev decided to undergo samadhi three days later, on ekadashi.
+This decision led to a spontaneous increase in the program of affectionate gatherings and devotional bhajan satsangs, which persisted until ekadashi.

-Shri Ramdev Pir Temple, Pakistan

-The Temple of Rama Pir is in Tando Allahyar, Sindh, Pakistan.
-The annual festival of Ramapir Temple, Tando Allahyar, is the second most significant pilgrimage site for the Hindus in Pakistan.
-Every year in the Hindu month of Bhadrapad, three days of celebrations are arranged by Ramapir Sheva Mandli.